-WILD horses and the combined efforts of the Liberal Democrats, Labour, Greens and UKIP could not stop New Forest West MP Desmond Swayne from heading back to Westminster.
+WILD horses and the combined efforts of the Liberal Democrats, Labour, Greens and UKIP could not stop New Forest West MP Desmond Swayne from heading

 The 53-year-old Conservative took the seat for the fourth time as the ballot papers piled up at the Applemore Leisure Centre last night.

 Mr Swayne, relaxed after dinner with wife Moira at a restaurant in Sway, said: “It’s a great privilege to serve the people of the New Forest.
 I could not be more fortunate.”

 Lib Dem candidate Mike Plummer said he was pleased with the expected result adding that realistically the Liberal Democrats knew they were not going to